 If you've shopped around and decided Telstra is the best provider for your mobile phone or home broadband, then you might as well join Telstra Plus and potentially score some bonuses.
 But do the comparison first.
-Finder's mobile plan and broadband comparison tools can help.
+Finder's mobile plan and internet comparison tools can help.

 That doesn't mean you can't boost your frequent flyer points total while signed up to Telstra.
 Pay for your bill with a credit card that earns points and you'll potentially have the best of both worlds.

 Angus Kidman's Findings column looks at new developments and research that help you save money, make wise decisions and enjoy your life more.
 It appears regularly on Finder.

 - This Virgin Australia sale is bringing you fares from $79 a pop

 - Virgin Australia sale drops fares from $69 across 300,000 seats